 Here, we look at different ways retailers are mitigating returns rates by helping you find the perfect garments.
 This is certainly important for retailers during the current Coronavirus pandemic.
 Social distancing is currently making returns harder for customers and retailers alike, therefore, it is important retailers can cater to customers during these unprecedented times.

 From virtually trying your shoes on at Nike to using a picture on ASOS to determine where that dress you saw online is from, it has become even simpler to get the product we really want.

 Just five months into 2020 and already one retailer in particular has innovated online shopping.
-Anyone who’s not a smaller size will empathise with the frustration that online shopping can bring.
-Whether you’re searching for suits or women’s dresses, almost all clothes are modelled on a textbook body type — toned and trim.
+Anyone who is not a smaller size will empathise with the frustration that online shopping can bring.
+Whether you are searching for suits or women’s dresses, almost all clothes are modelled on a textbook body type — toned and trim.

-This is fantastic, of course, if you have this body shape.
-However, for those who are considerably taller or a larger size, it’s impossible to envision what it would look like on yourself.
+This is fantastic, of course, if you have this body shape in 2023.
+However, for those who are considerably taller or a larger size, it is impossible to envision what it would look like on yourself.
 Material may bunch or gape in areas you don’t want, for instance.